Peak oil: Reserves of unconventional oil

-As conventional oil becomes less available, it can be replaced with production of liquids from unconventional sources such as tight oil, oil sands, ultra-heavy oils, gas-to-liquid technologies, coal-to-liquid technologies, biofuel technologies, and shale oil.
+As conventional oil becomes less available, it can be replaced with production of liquids from unconventional sources such as tight oil, oil sands, oil shale, ultra-heavy oils, gas-to-liquid technologies, coal-to-liquid technologies, and biofuel technologies.
 In the 2007 and subsequent International Energy Outlook editions, the word "Oil" was replaced with "Liquids" in the chart of world energy consumption.
 In 2009 biofuels was included in "Liquids" instead of in "Renewables".
 The inclusion of natural gas liquids, a bi-product of natural gas extraction, in "Liquids" has been criticized as it is mostly a chemical feedstock which is generally not used as transport fuel.

-Texas oil production declined since peaking in 1972 but had a resurgence in the 2010s due to tight oil production.
+Texas oil production declined after peaking in 1972 but had a resurgence in the 2010s due to tight oil production.
 Note: This chart is outdated, and as of 2024 Texas produces 5.7 million barrels per day (2,080 million barrels per year).

 Reserve estimates are based on profitability, which depends on both oil price and cost of production.
 Hence, unconventional sources such as heavy crude oil, oil sands, and oil shale may be included as new techniques reduce the cost of extraction.
 With rule changes by the SEC, oil companies can now book them as proven reserves after opening a strip mine or thermal facility for extraction.
-These unconventional sources are more labor and resource intensive to produce, however, requiring extra energy to refine, resulting in higher production costs and up to three times more greenhouse gas emissions per barrel (or barrel equivalent) on a "well to tank" basis or 10 to 45% more on a "well to wheels" basis, which includes the carbon emitted from combustion of the final product.
+These unconventional sources are more labor and resource intensive to produce, however, requiring extra energy to refine, resulting in higher production costs and more greenhouse gas emissions per barrel (or barrel equivalent).

+Greenhouse gas emissions are up to three times higher than conventional oil on a "well to tank" basis.
+This includes the emissions from finding, extracting, refining, and distributing it.
+Industry prefers a “well to wheels” basis which also includes the emissions from burning the final product in a vehicle (which is when 80% of the carbon is released from a barrel of crude).
+By including the combustion of the final product, the greenhouse gases come out to being 10 to 45% more.
+Environmentalists say including the emissions from burning the fuel, which are the same regardless of how it is produced, obscures how much more carbon-intensive unconventional oil production is.